Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Kuluin had an income level below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Kuluin had an income level below the national average according to ATO data aggregated by AreaSearch for financial year 2023.
 The median income among taxpayers in Kuluin was $43,892 and the average income stood at $56,445.
-These figures compared to those for Rest of Qld which were $53,146 and $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $48,242 (median) and $62,039 (average) as of September 2025.
-According to the Census conducted in 2021, household income ranked at the 47th percentile with a weekly figure of $1,696, while personal income sat at the 27th percentile.
-The data showed that 39.4% of Kuluin's population (1,081 individuals) fell within the $1,500 - 2,999 income range, a figure similar to the metropolitan region where this cohort represented 31.7%.
-Housing affordability pressures were severe in Kuluin, with only 83.3% of income remaining after housing costs, ranking at the 46th percentile.
+These figures compared to Rest of Qld's median income of $53,146 and average income of $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Kuluin would be approximately $48,242 (median) and $62,039 (average) as of September 2025.
+According to the 2021 Census figures, household income in Kuluin ranked at the 47th percentile ($1,696 weekly), while personal income sat at the 27th percentile.
+The data showed that 39.4% of Kuluin's population (1,081 individuals) fell within the $1,500 - 2,999 income range, aligning with the metropolitan region where this cohort likewise represented 31.7%.
+Housing affordability pressures were severe in Kuluin, with only 83.3% of income remaining, ranking at the 46th percentile.
 The area's SEIFA income ranking placed it in the 4th decile.

 Frequently Asked Questions - Income